lizzyQ/Responsive-Portfolio-Webpage/README.txt

+# Responsive Profile Template

+A bonfire challenge in FreeCodeCamp, published in codePen.
-A Pen created at CodePen.io.
-You can find this one at http://codepen.io/lizzyQ/pen/RozeeM.
+You can find this one at [http://codepen.io/lizzyQ/pen/RozeeM](http://codepen.io/lizzyQ/pen/RozeeM).

- Personal Portfolio for FCC